nmalzieu/starky/db/README.md

 ### Option 1: Local Installation

 1. Download and install PostgreSQL from the [official website](https://www.postgresql.org/download/).
 2. During installation, set a username and password.
+Use "mysecretpassword" as the password.
 3. Verify the installation:
    ```sh
    psql --version